threlte logo

 To integrate the shader-based material into your terrain mesh, simply nest the <T.ShaderMaterial/> component as a child element.
 It’s essential to supply both fragmentShader and vertexShader props, formatted as strings.

 In our example, these shaders are isolated into individual files — fragment.glsl for the fragment shader and vertex.glsl for the vertex shader.
-We leverage Vite’s ?raw special query to import these as plain strings.
+These files are imported using Vite’s ?raw special query which imports them as raw strings.
 Although your build tool and setup might differ, this modular approach enhances code readability.
 Alternatively, you could provide these shaders directly as JavaScript strings.

 Scene.svelte